Skip to content Skip to footer navigation

 Tip protector

-Located at the end of the cutting head, preventing the blades from damage in case you accidentally hit a hard surface while trimming (like the wall or ground).
+This is located at the end of the cutting head, and prevents the blades from damage in case you accidentally hit a hard surface while trimming (like the wall or ground).

 Types of hedge trimmer